WITS2025/DOMinators/README.md

 ### Designed for simplicity and speed-because planning should be fun, not frustrating.

 ## 🛠️ **Development**
-This project was built using Node.js, React, and DynamoDB
+This project was built using Node.js, React, DynamoDB, and AWS Lambda.

 ## 👩‍💻 **Meet the Developers**
 ### The project was crafted with care by: